alibaba/GraphScope/docs/analytical_engine/dev_and_test.md

 ./gs make analytical
 ```

-You may found the built artifacts in `analytical_engine/build/grape_engine`.
+The code of analytical engine is a cmake project, with a `CMakeLists.txt` in the its root directory (`/analytical_engine`).
+After the building with `gs`, you may found the built artifacts in `analytical_engine/build/grape_engine`.

 Together with the `grape_engine` are shared libraries, or there may have a bunch of test binaries if you choose to build the tests.